Milani Baked Highlighter in Rosa Italiana

 Milani Baked Highlighter 130 Rose Italiana Swatch

-I had high hopes for this product because I really enjoy the quality of Milani products.
+I had high hopes for the **Milani Baked Highlighter ($11.99) because I really enjoy the quality of Milani products.
 Unfortunately, I do not like this formula.
-Rosa Italiana** has a chunky texture and you have to be very careful or it accentuates any texture you may have on your face.
+Rosa Italiana has a chunky texture, and I have to be very careful, or it accentuates any texture I have on my face.

 Milani Baked Highlighter 130 Rose Italiana Swatch on dark skin